LanceNickel/Gorp/readme.md

 ## Notices
-The C.U.M. will update or install the following packages and their dependencies:
+Gorp will update or install the following packages and their dependencies:
 * apt-transport-https
 * curl
 * wget